Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 # How can you be creative <br />
 (1) You can model a real battery system which can include the battery degradation, SOC and other factor to make the whole system more like a real vehicle.
 The model can be implement in the python file:
 **battery.py**.
-In the original python file, we only model the battery in linear manner.
+In the original python file, we only model the battery in linear manner.<br />
+(2) You can model a real motor system which can include the motor fatigue, heat condition and other factor to simulate the real motor.
+Your model can be implement in the python file:
+**motor.py**.
+In the original python file, we only model the motor with idel manner.
+You can find out the real factor between input energy and output energy and apply in the code.<br />

 # How does this work
 ## (1) Algorithm: Double-DQN<br />